 Don’t hold your breath.
 This week was the Democratic Party’s national convention.

-This convention was set to be a milestone DISASTER in the history of political conventions for several reasons.
+This convention is set to be a milestone DISASTER in the history of political conventions for several reasons.

 Developing Story with Dr. Ron Paul Reveals #1 Step Every American Needs to Take.
 Find Out More